aaravd18/prompt-injection-classifier/README.md

 ## Motivation

-As someone deeply involved in building LLM-based chatbots, I’ve become increasingly interested in the security risks they face, especially with prompt injection attacks.
+As someone who's worked deeply with LLMs, I’ve become increasingly interested in the security risks they face, especially with prompt injection attacks.
 With growing interest in cybersecurity, I wanted to build a classifier that can help preemptively detect and block such attacks before they ever reach an LLM call.

 ## Model & Architecture